firefly-iii/firefly-iii/readme.md

 By keeping track of your expenses and your income you can budget accordingly and save money.
 Stop living from paycheck to paycheck but give yourself the financial wiggle room you need.

-You can read more about this on [the website](https://firefly-iii.org/) and the [official documentation](http://firefly-iii.readthedocs.io/en/latest/index.html).
+You can read more about this in the [official documentation](http://firefly-iii.readthedocs.io/en/latest/index.html).

 ### Features
 Most importantly...